AresMUSH/aresmush.com/tutorials/code/quickstart/config-intro.md

 Change the configuration file to use a different color code (like "%xg" for green) and run the command again.
 Notice how the color changed without you needing to touch the code.

 {% tip %}
-Configuration sections generally correspond to their filenames ( `tinker.yml`  for the tinker section), but sometimes sections are spread out across multiple config files for readability.
+Configuration sections generally correspond to their filenames ( `tinker.yml`  for the tinker section), but sometimes sections are spread out across multiple config files.
+For example, the `fs3skills` config section is built from several different config files - fs3skills_chargen.yml, fs3skills_xp.yml and more.
 {% endtip %}